UW-MLGEO/PaleoRocks/Documentation/Final_Writeup.md

 - **Quantifying abundances**: Can we use our model to identify how many fossils are within a thin section (as in point counting) and develop clean code to do this?
 - **Fossil Recognition**: Can we get our model to recognize specific fossils on the phylum level?
 This will require a multi-class implementation, rather than the binary class models shown above.
 - **Model Tuning**: The model can be made more robust in a number of ways.
 Namely, we can implement cross validation, tune the top layers of the model, and compare multiple base models and optimizer choices, as this type of analysis is lacking in the paleontology machine learning literature.
+- **Testing Workflow Implementation**: How many thin sections are needed to robustly train a machine learning model?
+How many thin sections must we train on to get accurate results for testing?
+These are questions we are actively exploring.

 ## References
 - Flügel, E., 2010, Microfacies of Carbonate Rocks: Springer, Berlin, Heidelberg. http://link.springer.com/10.1007/978-3-662-08726-8.